IoLanguage/io/README.md

 To build without Eerie, the Io package manager, pass the flag `-DWITHOUT_EERIE=1` to the `cmake` command.

-Once CMake has finished preparing the build environment, ensure you are inside the build folder and run:
+Once CMake has finished preparing the build environment, ensure you are inside the build folder, and run:

 ```
 make